🚧This site is under construction β€” some content may be incomplete or change without notice.

 Start reconciling payments with clarity and traceability.

-This guide gets you from first login to your first reconciled payment.
-By the end, you'll understand the core workflow: invoice → payment → validation → done.
+This guide picks up after onboarding and gets you from your first real workflow to your first reconciled payment.
+By the end, you'll understand the core loop: invoice β†’ payment β†’ validation β†’ done.

 What You'll Accomplish